-Myth #5: Diet Foods and Artificial Sweetners Help You Lose Weight
+Myth #5: Diet Foods and Artificial Sweeteners Help You Lose Weight

-The magic words on the package says it all: Low-Fat, Low-Carb, Fat-Free, Sugar-Free, Calorie-Free.
+The magic words on the package say it all: Low-Fat, Low-Carb, Fat-Free, Sugar-Free, Calorie-Free.

-All of these terms are unevitably attractive to dieters looking for foods that taste the same as those they just gave up in order to lose weight.
+All of these terms are inevitably attractive to dieters looking for foods that taste the same as those they just gave up in order to lose weight.

 So What’s Next?